bplmaps/lmec-main-site/content/articles/exploring-national-geographic-maps.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9s1619502/98,24,4531,2355/,1200/0/default.jpg" caption="" class="figure-center" >}}

-This beautiful aerial view of the Panama Canal was a “supplement” to the National Geographic magazine in February of 1912.
-Two years before the Panama Canal opened, this image illustrated relevant canal engineering details, including locks, breakwater, and a spillway, as well as the Panama railroad.
+This beautiful aerial view of the Panama Canal was a “supplement” to the National Geographic magazine issue of February 1912.
 The Panama Canal created a passageway between the Atlantic and Pacific oceans, revolutionizing early 20th-century shipping and trade.
+Published two years before the Panama Canal was officially completed and opened, this map illustrated relevant canal engineering details, including locks, breakwater, and a spillway, as well as the Panama railroad running across in yellow.
+The funky black and white compass at the bottom adds to the uniqueness of this map.

 [**Map of the races of Europe and adjoining portions of Asia and Africa**](https://collections.leventhalmap.org/search/commonwealth:4m90fn72q) **(1919)**